-All the features described in the following sections are supported by the radio's software version R14.00.00 or later.
+All the features described in the following sections are supported by the software version R14.50.00 or later.

-See Accessing the Radio Information to determine your radio software version.
+See Accessing the Radio Information to determine the software version of your radio.

 Check with your dealer or system administrator for more details of all the features supported.